gems09/rails5_with_json_api/README.md

 ## README

-* Ruby version
-This application requires Ruby v2.2 and above
+* This application requires Ruby v2.2 and above

-* Database creation
-rake db:create
-rake db:migrate

 * A few commands to test JSON API responses: